AndreiMoraru123/OAK-D-etector/README.md

 ```

 > **Note**
-> I deliberately do not create a DepthAI Neural Network node here, because I am running the inference via the OpenVINO ExecutableNetwork
+> I deliberately do not create a DepthAI Neural Network node here, because I am running the inference via the OpenVINO ExecutableNetwork.

 You can check out this awesome guide from [pyimagesearch](https://pyimagesearch.com/2022/12/19/oak-d-understanding-and-running-neural-network-inference-with-depthai-api/) to see exactly what each link means.